afazmunshi49/afazmunshi49.github.io/README.md

 - [VS code](https://code.visualstudio.com/)
 - [Markdown Files](https://www.markdownguide.org/getting-started/)

 Etter's book really encourages the its readers to use a static site generator like Jekyll and a markdown formatted file.
 As opposed to a pdf, this type of documentation can easily be updated by the developer.
+The pdf will sit on your local machine and will never get updated and hence forcing you to download/upload a copy everytime there is an update.
+On the other hand, in a static website, once an update is made, it get updated for all the users.

 ### Instructions